Skip to main content

 Subject-specific Knowledge:

-• draw the graphical forms of hydrogenic wavefunctions, and describe their importance in determining the form of the periodic table;
+• To draw the graphical forms of hydrogenic wavefunctions, and describe their importance in determining the form of the periodic table;

-• describe trends in properties of elements and compounds throughout the periodic table, and account for why these trends occur;
+• To describe trends in properties of elements and compounds throughout the periodic table, and account for why these trends occur;

-• determine the co-ordination geometries of simple inorganic and organic molecules and ions and account for the bonding in them;
+• To determine the co-ordination geometries of simple inorganic and organic molecules and ions and account for the bonding in them;

-• describe the key aspects of stereochemistry and be able to appreciate and exemplify the three major types of isomer (constitutional, diastereoisomer, enantiomer);
+• To describe the key aspects of stereochemistry and be able to appreciate and exemplify the three major types of isomer (constitutional, diastereoisomer, enantiomer);

-• describe the basic principles underlying spectroscopy, and be able to deduce the structure of simple organic species from spectra;
+• To describe the basic principles underlying spectroscopy, and be able to deduce the structure of simple organic species from spectra;

-• describe the fundamental thermodynamic parameters and calculate their values from physical data, relate changes in the parameters to phase changes and use them to calculate equilibrium constants for chemical reactions;
+• To describe the fundamental thermodynamic parameters and calculate their values from physical data, relate changes in the parameters to phase changes and use them to calculate equilibrium constants for chemical reactions;

 Subject-specific Skills: